 PURPOSE: This Bulletin is being issued to advise automobile insurers that I consider failing to provide automobile insurance total disability benefits in accordance with the provisions of legislation, automobile insurance policy forms and interpretation Bulletins to be an unfair act or practice.
 BACKGROUND: One of the major objectives and coverages of the Insurance Act (Act), the Automobile Accident Insurance Benefits Regulations (AAIB) and automobile insurance policy forms is income replacement for those that are disabled as the result of injuries sustained in automobile accidents.
 Continue reading

-Why should you hire Cummings Andrews Mackay LLP as your personal injury lawyers?
-Because we have been helping injured clients since 1962.
-We have over 150 years of combined experience helping accident victims and our firm of Edmonton Injury Lawyers has set the Canadian precedent for injury damages in two of the trilogy of cases decided in 1978 by the Supreme Court of Canada.
-We literally helped set the standard that all injury lawyers follow when assessing damages.
+Why should you hire CAM LLP as your personal injury lawyers?
+Because we have been helping injured clients get fair compensation for their injuries since 1962.
+In addition to over 150 years of combined experience helping accident victims, our firm of Edmonton injury lawyers set the Canadian precedent for injury damages in two of the trilogy of cases decided in 1978 by the Supreme Court of Canada.
+In other words, we literally helped set the standard that all injury lawyers follow when assessing damages.

 Effective November 1, 2014, the Canadian Paraplegic Association (Alberta) changed its operating name to Spinal Cord Injury Alberta (SCI Alberta).
 The Canadian Paraplegic Association (Alberta), a name that has endured for over 50 years will fade gracefully into history with a fond and grateful farewell.
 The torch has been passed and Spinal Cord Injury Alberta, through our committed staff and stakeholders, will continue to help Albertans with spinal cord injuries (SCI) and other physical disabilities as well as their loved ones, to adjust, adapt and thrive – whether dealing with a new injury or struggling with the ongoing challenges of living and aging with a physical disability.
 Continue reading